-Each year, on the fourth Saturday of September, Florence's downtown comes to life with one of the most typical folkloric events of autumn: the "Carro Matto" (literally, "crazy cart").
+Each year, on the last Saturday of September, Florence's downtown comes to life with one of the most typical folkloric events of autumn: the "Carro Matto" (literally, "crazy cart").

 The Carro Matto is a large wood wagon pulled by a pair of white oxen loaded with a pyramid construction of round glass bottles called "fiaschi".
 The construction of the pyramid itself is a master skill that has been passed down through generations.